PyThaiNLP/pythainlp/README.md

 ### Installation Options

-Some functionalities, like named-entity recognition, may require extra packages.
+Some functionalities, like Thai WordNet, may require extra packages.
 To install those requirements, specify a set of                                                                                                                                                                                         `[name]` immediately after `pythainlp`:

 ```sh
 pip install pythainlp[extra1,extra2,...]